 We both appreciated that there are more pools on these older ships.
 Caribbean Princess has four.
 Newer builds have sadly cut down on the number of pools in lieu of more revenue-producing space.
-We didn’t feel crowded in the pool areas, and we *gasp* actually found unoccupied hot tubs several times!
+We didn’t feel crowded in the pool areas, and we actually found unoccupied hot tubs several times!

 I’d definitely take another cruise on the Caribbean Princess.
 Even though she’s not quite as fancy, she has a lot of charm and some unique features.

-What did we do in port?
+What did we do in our Panama Canal cruise ports?

 - Ocho Rios, Jamaica: Originally we were having a beach day at Princess Cays.
 We were very surprised when the captain announced that we were going to Jamaica instead!
 We climbed Dunn’s River Falls, relaxed at the Bamboo Beach Club, and had some time for souvenir shopping.